kdgregory/log4j-aws-appenders/docs/tomcat.md

 no longer tells you how to use Log4J as Tomcat's internal logger).
 However, it _is_ a solution: if you never need to restart the logging framework you won't have to worry about dangling threads.

 If you do this, make sure that you copy _all_ of the necessary libraries from Maven Central.
-When building an application you only need to reference `log4j1-aws-appenders` and it will bring in `aws-shared` as a transitive dependency.
-When configuring the default Tomcat logger, you must install both of these libraries, as well as the AWS libraries relevant to your destination(s).
+This includes the appenders "framework" JAR (eg, `log4j1-aws-appenders`), the shared JAR (`aws-shared`), the AWS libraries for your destination, and all of their transitive dependencies.
+You can use Maven to copy the dependencies for you, as described [here](../examples/logback-webapp#using-jsonaccesslayout).